smesgr9000/VCS-SD-TV-Mod/Readme.md

 ## setup the board

 Install shield again and power up the device.
 SD mode should work without setup.
 The TV mode require some tuning.
-If tv signal is off turn L6 until is video sginal is good again.
-If audio is noisy turn L8 until it goes away.
+If tv signal is off turn L6 until video sginal is good again.
+If audio is noisy turn L8 until noise goes away.
 If the audio still noisy even if the core is fully in or out.
-Check if your Coil setup is really around 2µH or you have you have a different Atari coil which had afaik 2.5µH and more and required a second coil in parallel to bring it back down to 2µH.
+Check if your coil setup is really around 2µH or you have a different Atari coil which had afaik 2.5µH and more and required a second coil in parallel to bring it back down to 2µH.

 ![older revision installed of vcsboard and outputboard](./installed.jpg)